Monthly Archives: November 2020

 Let Asian Imports Auto Help You Keep Your Vehicle Another Couple of Years

-Las Vegas and Henderson area residents may remember when the U.S. government's “Cash for Clunkers” program made a splash on the news scene.
-People were offered incentives to trade in old vehicles for new, in the interest of better and improved air quality from reduced emissions.But a lot of Las Vegas and Henderson drivers want to hang onto their old clunkers.
+Las Vegas area residents may remember when the U.S. government's “Cash for Clunkers” program made a splash on the news scene.
+People were offered incentives to trade in old vehicles for new, in the interest of better and improved air quality from reduced emissions.But a lot of Las Vegas drivers want to hang onto their old clunkers.
 They're dependable and they're paid for.
-Owners would love to see the odometers on those vehicles turn past 200,000 miles (320,000 km), as long as the repair bills don't get too expensive.There are a lot of vehicles on Nevada roads that have run past the 200,000 mile (320,000 km) odometer reading.
+Owners would love to see the odometers on those vehicles turn past 200,000 miles (320,000 km), as long as the repair bills don't get too expensive.There are a lot of vehicles on NV roads that have run past the 200,000 mile (320,000 km) odometer reading.
 Is there something that their owners are doing that keeps these vehicles on the road?
 Or did they just win the “lemon lottery,” and luck out by getting a particularly good vehicle?
 Not surprisingly, most of these owners have something in common.
 They never skip an oil change.
-Can keeping a vehicle ... read more
+Can keeping a vehicle on the road for 200,000 mi ... read more

 Categories: